 Hacking is the act of accessing a system without permission.
-No matter the method hackers use, they can have psychological effects on the victim.
+No matter the method hackers use, they can psychologically affect the victim.
 Even family members hack each other, with occasionally disastrous consequences.

 You may not think you could do psychological damage to a loved one by logging into their emails, but it’s an invasion of privacy.
 Even when the hacker is someone you know, victims can feel anxiety, depression, and stress.

 In the cases of strangers or large-scale hacking group attacks, the damage can worsen.

 A Lack of Help or Interest

 One of the most psychologically damaging parts of a hacker attack can be the response from other people.
 In particular, the police don’t always treat hacking with the seriousness it deserves.
 In one example, of 52 hacking cases, only 4 received criminal convictions.